 Don’t Tesla already have chargers?

-They absolutely do, and a very wide reaching one at that.
-However, only Tesla drivers can charge using the Tesla network, whereas all modern EVs with CCS2 or CHAdeMO plugs can charge at Chargefox sites, including Tesla drivers using a CHAdeMO adapter.
+They absolutely do, and a very wide reaching network at that.
+However, only Tesla drivers can charge using the Tesla network, whereas all modern EVs with CCS2 or CHAdeMO plugs can charge at Chargefox sites, including Tesla drivers.

 There will never be as many charging stations as there are petrol stations.